ysabri/GitDrive/docs/index.rst

 Here are the commands in alphabetical order:

     **1.Add:**
+        There is one action from the add command.

-        This will stage everything in the working tree.
-All changes no matter what they are will get staged.
+        Its staging everything in the working tree.
+All changes no matter what they will get staged.
 We do not expose partial staging (staging per file) since we have no use for it in our functionality.
 Partial staging is still achievable, if needed, using partial resets.
 A partial reset with the right option will effectively undo